 The Winter Family Gathering is a family-friendly cabin trip in January or February of each year.
 Activities can include hiking, sledding, baking, campfires, songs and storytelling.
-We welcome teens and families with young children.
+We welcome families with children of all ages as well as Friendly Adult Presences (FAP’s) who would like to help facilitate activities and spending time with the children.
 Most people stay overnight on Saturday night, but you can also just visit for the day.
 We meet at cabins or a lodge within 40 minutes of State College.

 A typical weekend includes soup and bread on Friday, with a smaller group of families gathering for stories and hikes.
 More people arrive on Saturday morning, with programs starting at 9 or 10.
-We spend the day on Saturday exploring.
 At night, we have a series of cabin games, followed by a Talent Sharing.
 Sunday morning we wake up to a delicious breakfast, clean up the cabins, and hold a kid-friendly Meeting for Worship.
 This can include worship sharing and reflection time.
 We head home by Sunday at 11.

 Meals are potluck style.
 We ask every family to bring a dish, and a contribution toward dinner.
 For 2019, we will have three kitchens open to us for cooking.
 Each family brings food for one meal, as well as a contribution for dinner.
 We use Sign-Up Genius to plan ahead.
 Since we are at Black Moshannon, you will need to bring utensils and all dishware.
 Black Moshannon does not have pots, pans, etc.

 Scroll down on this web page for more info on lodging.

 sleeping pad or air mattress if you have it

 indoor shoes / slippers

 warm layers for hiking: fleece, vest, long johns